Tomi-Ajax/NFT-preview-card/README.md

 ### What I learned
--I learnt how to do the overlay trick using CSS
+- I learnt how to do the overlay trick using CSS
--I also improved my usage of CSS flexbox
+- I also improved my usage of CSS flexbox

 ## Author